AbdelrhmanNile/UnderTaker141/README.md

 # Updating the database
 to update the database and fetch new releases by jc141 head to the settings tab and click on the "update database" button, this will take a few minutes and will freeze the app (and might freeze your system), just wait until it finishes and everything will return to normal.

-# TODO
-- [X] better design for the Library tab
-- [ ] add a search bar to the Library tab
-- [ ] fix deleting games from the library